 Have you ever wondered about craft blogging and how we actually make money?
-I’m sharing everything about this fun and creative line of work!
+I’m sharing everything about starting a craft blog and this creative line of work!

-Blogging…something everyone has heard of but not many people actually knows what goes into being a blogger and how it can be a full time job.
+Blogging…something everyone has heard of but not many people actually know what goes into being a blogger and how it can be a full-time job.

 I get questions all of the time about how I started craft blogging, how long it takes to write blogs, how I have time to post on social media all the time, and of course how I make money.

 Actually, most people are truly shocked that bloggers make money and that some bloggers make A. LOT.
 OF.
 MONEY!